 You will need access to Pearson's Finance Lab (just like you had for FIN3403) and StockTrak.
 The lab access will include an eText, but a loose-leaf text may also be purchased through the Purchase Options module, once registered (subject to availability).
 StockTrak is an online trading simulator you will utilize to trade securities and build an investment portfolio.
 Register directly through the StockTrak website.
-See the registration details for both sites in Course Content.
+See the registration details for both sites in the Begin Here module.